NOTICE OF PRIVACY PRACTICES

 Fundraising.
 We may contact you to donate to a fundraising effort for or on our behalf.
-You have the right to "opt-out" of receiving fundraising materials/communications and may do so by sending your name and address to: Chief Executive Officer, Wyandot Memorial Hospital, 885 North Sandusky Avenue, Upper Sandusky, OH 43351 together with a statement that you do not wish to receive fundraising materials or communications from us.
+You have the right to “opt-out” of receiving fundraising materials/communications and may do so by sending your name and address to: Senior Director of Public Relations and Marketing, Wyandot Memorial Hospital, 885 North Sandusky Avenue, Upper Sandusky, OH 43351 together with a statement that you do not wish to receive fundraising materials or communications from us.

 Other Uses and Disclosures.
 We are permitted or required by law to make certain other uses and disclosures of your personal health information without your consent or authorization.
 For example, we may release your personal health information:

 for any purpose required by law;

 for public health activities, such as required reporting of disease, injury, and birth and death, and for required public health investigations;

 as required by law if we suspect child abuse or neglect; we may also release your personal health information as required by law if we believe you to be a victim of abuse, neglect, or domestic violence;

 we many release immunization records to a student’s school but only if parents or guardians (or the student if not a minor) agree either orally or in writing;